Capability Model

 removes the caller’s CapTable slot with mutable access to that table.

-Encoding release as a
+Encoding ordinary local release as a

 regular method call on CapabilityManager was rejected because it would